knetikmedia/knetikcloud-csharp-net20-client/docs/StoreSalesApi.md

 <a name="updatecatalogsale"></a>
 # **UpdateCatalogSale**
-> ModelCatalogSale UpdateCatalogSale (int? id, ModelCatalogSale catalogSale)
+> CatalogSale UpdateCatalogSale (int? id, CatalogSale catalogSale)

 Update a sale